mcgilldinglab/CellAgentChat/README.md

 1. Estimating cell-cell interactions by utilizing spatial coordinates derived from spatial transcriptomics data.
 2. Determining cell-cell interactions by analyzing the pseudotime trajectory of cells.
-Inferring cell communication between different cell type populations and identifying relevant ligand-receptor pairs.
+3. Inferring cell communication between different cell type populations and identifying relevant ligand-receptor pairs.
-3. Assessing the receiving strength of individual cells through the utilization of our animation platform and agent-based modeling techniques.
+4. Assessing the receiving strength of individual cells through the utilization of our animation platform and agent-based modeling techniques.
-4. Efficiently tracking specific ligand-receptor pairs, cells or cell types of interest on our animation platform for detailed analysis.
+5. Efficiently tracking specific ligand-receptor pairs, cells or cell types of interest on our animation platform for detailed analysis.
-5. Evaluating the impact of cell-cell interactions on downstream genes.
+6. Evaluating the impact of cell-cell interactions on downstream genes.
-6. Performing effective in-silico perturbations, such as manipulating receptor blockage, to identify target genes for novel therapeutic approaches.
+7. Performing effective in-silico perturbations, such as manipulating receptor blockage, to identify target genes for novel therapeutic approaches.
-7. Inferring both short and long-range interactions between cells.
+8. Inferring both short and long-range interactions between cells.
-8. Analyze the ipact of cell-cell interactions on cell states over short time duration through dynamic ABM simulations.
+9. Analyze the impact of cell-cell interactions on cell states over short time duration through dynamic ABM simulations.

 ## Installation